 Princess Cays, located in southern Eleuthera, is a Carnival exclusive island of the Bahamas.

 Family and I spent a day (from 9-3) on the island as a cruise destination.
 It required riding a boat to arrive there and a 30-minute wait.
-Not soon after arriving, the paparazzi snapped photos of us with props and pirates.
+Not soon after arriving, the paparazzi snapped photos of us with props.

 Me, mom, aunt, dad, and grandmom then went to find beach chairs on the hot island (perhaps 90 degrees or higher).
 Finding a shady spot was challenging, let alone any.
 There were also options to rent tents for $30 or a bungalow for over $200 with AC and fan.
 We found a couple shady spots luckily, then went right in the water.
 We coincidentally met our cousins, who were collecting rocks and swimming in the salty sea.
 Me and one of my cousins also went snorkeling at a rock in the distance, where one would see tiny fish.
 Ones that I saw were silver, yellow, black, and purple.